bruno-alv/IL181/README.md

 This branch shows my first approach to my AI-learning journey.
-I first explored Autoencoders and image processing through my professor's recommendation.
+I first explored Autoencoders and image processing through my professor's recommendation using the https://www.tensorflow.org/tutorials/generative/autoencoder guide.
 Out of my interest, I then explored LLMs and their general architecture.

 I then created a prompt processor that would generate shapes in different colours and sizes through prompts.
 I trained my model on several prompts and cases.
 It was quite a basic approach but effective.